bigbrett/wolfBoot/IDE/AURIX/README.md

 ## Important notes

-- In the TC375 UCBs, BMDHx.STAD must point to the wolfBoot entrypoint `0xA000_0000`.
-This is the default value of the TC375 and so need not be changed unless it has already been modified or you wish to rearrange the memory map.
+- In the TC375 UCBs, BMDHx.STAD must point to the wolfBoot entrypoint `0xA00A_0000`.
+You can modify this in the `UCB` section of the TRACE32 IDE.
+Note you must also set  Please refer to the TRACE32 manual and the TC37xx user manual for more information on the UCBs.
 - Because TC3xx PFLASH ECC prevents reading from erased flash, the `EXT_FLASH` option is used to redirect flash reads to the `ext_flash_read()` HAL API, where the flash pages requested to be read can be blank-checked by hardware before reading.
 - TC3xx PFLASH is write-once (`NVM_FLASH_WRITEONCE`), however wolfBoot `NVM_FLASH_WRITEONCE` does not support `EXT_FLASH`.
 Therefore the write-once functionality is re-implemented in the `HAL` layer.
 - This demo app is only compatible with the GCC toolchain build configurations shipped with the AURIX IDE.
 The TASKING compiler build configurations are not yet supported.